Oracle-JET-Community/Web-Component-Repository/my-pasta-chat/README.md

 https://app.compendium.com/api/post_attachments/c5cd8c6b-e5d9-4450-98a2-24b341ae7414/view

-## Installation of web-sdk.js
+## Environment Requirements

+The Oracle Web SDK ('web-sdk.js') needs to be installed by the application -- and is referenced as 'odaweb' in the define block of the ViewModel of the Web Component.

-As described above, create a node module, and in path_mapping.json:
+As described in the background references above, create a node module, and in path_mapping.json add the following:

 ```javascript
  "odaweb": {